ismaelbelghiti/Tigwi/API/API-Spec/Spec.md

 * You **must** be authenticated and authorized to use the account _nameOfSubscriber_ to use this method.
 * In **Request**, _nameOfSubscriber_ is the name of the account who wants to follow the list _idOfSubscription_.

+#Modifying a list

+These methods require authentication.
+You must be authenticated as an user with appropriate autorization on the list you want to modify.

 ##Make a list suscribe to an account
 ###Purpose